 After all was said and done, about the only thing that would draw me back to Singapore is the Jurong Bird Park.
 The atmosphere there has no life, no heartbeat.
 The heartbeat has been squelched by the overly controlling law there.
 Most of the countries we went to, despite financial poverty, had a lively spirit about them that was almost totally missing in Singapore.
 The only places we'd been to that were deader than Singapore were Petropovlovsk in Siberia, and Brunei.
 Physical beauty can never make up for a lively spirit.

 Chennai, better known to most as Madras, was our introduction to India.
 The dock area was covered with a thick layer of black mud.
 The band that was there to greet us put out a wonderful effort, but the people who were playing could not produce good music.
 This was our first time seeing such masses of people in such deep poverty, living on the streets and performing all of their bodily functions right there on the streets.
 We saw a beach area that had been hit by a tsunami, where people were living in makeshift shelters.
-There were plenty of goats and cattle around in most places we went.
+There were plenty of goats and cattle around in most plac

 One thing that helped to relieve my shock was that Deepak, one of our dance hosts, who is from Mumbai, took a group of single ladies to dinner at his club.
 He chartered a bus that allowed us to have additional views of the city, including the Queen's Necklace at night.
-The food at the club was outstanding, and the atmosphere nice.
-Knowing him, and having him show us more of what we would consider normal really helped my equilibrium.

 I must say as a post-script that in the aftermath of that trip, especially after reading an old National Geographic article on the Untouchables, I have found compassion for those people, and would be interested in seeing more of India.